parantapa/bcd/README.md

 # PB's Dataset

-dset is a data format for storing for storing structured data in a blockwise compressed format.
+pbdset is a data format
+for storing structured data
+in a blockwise compressed format.